OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 - Port scanning the server and looking for any open ports associated with specific databases
 - Triggering SQL (or NoSQL) related error messages (or finding existing errors from a [search engine](../01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md)

-When it's not possible to conclusively determine the database, one can often make an educated guess based on other aspects of the application:
+When it's not possible to conclusively determine the database, the tester can often make an educated guess based on other aspects of the application:

 - Windows, IIS and ASP.NET often use Microsoft SQL server
 - Embedded systems often use SQLite